 At its heart, beer is a sociable beverage.

 We’ve all bonded with people over beers, and we’ve all heard many an old-timer wax poetic about the loss of the pub as a communal meeting place in town.
-Hell, our company founders met because of a shared love of good beer (well, beer and heavy metal, but that’s beside the point for now).
-But in many of our recent adventures, we’ve noticed - to our delight - that we seem to be getting some of that good old-fashioned sociable beer culture back!
+Hell, our company founders met because of a shared love of good beer (well, beer and heavy metal, but we'll get to that later).
+But in the last decade or so, we’ve noticed - to our delight - that we're gettin' some of that good old-fashioned sociable beer culture back!
 And, somewhat unexpectedly, we’ve been finding it tucked away in old industrial parks.

 But we're getting ahead of ourselves (where are our manners?).
 We’re Liz and Jared Kiraly, the founders of Bone Up Brewing Company!
 We’re a husband and wife team that loves brewing - and drinking - delicious beer.
 Bone Up is the product of over a decade of constant brewing, near-obsessive research, a slew of jobs in and around the beer industry, a variety of beer travels, and an unfortunate number of people getting cornered into one-sided conversations about things like IBUs versus perceived bitterness, the desirability of isoamyl acetate in Belgian styles, and the inverse relationship between attentuation and flocculation.* Having lived and worked in the Boston area for years, we’re proud to call it home and are thrilled to add our fermentables to our booming beer scene!